coxmediagroup/developer-3-skills-test/comments/comments.md

 #### c022
 This is for the POC only.
 Upon deployment, we will need a better solution in case the number of items in *New Right Now* changes.

+#### c023
+This is for the POC only.
+A designer should weigh in on where these elements should be placed for mobile.